 Irritable bowel syndrome is the most common gastrointestinal diagnosis worldwide.
-In the western industrialized countries the prevalence of the population is around 15%.
-Around 50% of patients with gastrointestinal complaints suffer from irritable bowel syndrome.
-Women are affected significantly more often than men.
+In western industrialized countries, the prevalence of the population is around 15%.
+About 50% of patients with gastrointestinal complaints suffer from irritable bowel syndrome.

-In around 70% of those affected by irritable bowel syndrome, SIBO (small intestine bacterial overgrowth), ie bacterial overgrowth of the small intestine, is the cause.
+In around 2/3 of those affected by irritable bowel syndrome, the cause is a bacterial overgrowth in the small intestine, SIBO for short.
 Bacteria that normally colonize the large intestine enter the small intestine.

-... common examinations (blood and stool analyzes as well as further exclusion diagnostics) do not provide clarity about the cause of the irritable bowel symptoms.
+- Common examinations (blood and stool analyzes as well as other exclusion diagnostics) do not bring any clarity about the cause of the irritable bowel symptoms

-... you have had little or no success with therapy recommendations such as psychotherapeutic measures, the administration of pre- or probiotics, intestinal cures or intestinal rehabilitation, more or less fiber, whole foods, etc.
+- you have had little or no success with therapy recommendations such as psychotherapeutic measures, the administration of prebiotics or probiotics, intestinal cures or intestinal rehabilitation, more or less dietary fiber, whole foods, etc

 HOW IS A SIBO MADE?

 In contrast to the large intestine, the small intestine houses only a fraction of the intestinal bacterial flora.
-If the colon bacteria now increasingly reach areas of the small intestine and carry out their regular tasks there, this can cause a number of problems.
+Various causes, such as food poisoning, administration of antibiotics or adhesions after operations, can lead to a disorder at the transition from the small to the large intestine.
+If colon bacteria now increasingly reach areas of the small intestine and carry out their regular tasks there, this can trigger a number of complaints.

 Since important components of the food are digested too early by the bacteria in the case of a SIBO, this can result not only in an undersupply of calories, vitamins and minerals, but also in an increased increase in "air in the stomach".
 The bacteria produce gases such as hydrogen and methane as a by-product.